Steve-Tech/CrOS_EC_Python/README.md

 > [!NOTE]
 > Loading a driver will likely require administrator permissions, so you may need to run your script as an administrator.

-The Windows version supports 2 different drivers to access the EC:
+The Windows version supports 3 different drivers to access the EC:

+- The Framework EC driver which is provided in the driver bundles and requires a supported BIOS version.
+This driver does not require administrator and is the recommended way of using CrOS_EC_Python on supported devices.
 - `PawnIO` which is a fairly new scriptable kernel driver, the official signed version can be downloaded [here](https://pawnio.eu/).
 - `WinRing0` which while still signed, it has been abandoned and is listed on the Microsoft Vulnerable Driver Blocklist.